wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Otherwise, the method checks whether the event is still the front entry of the MSHR register.
-Despite the fact that the event must be at the front entry of the MSHR register when it is retried or received in the previous cycle, it is possible that an earlier event that was processed during the same cycle has added a new entry to the front of the MSHR, which is most likely an external event or a write back.
+Despite the fact that the event must be at the front entry of the MSHR register when it is retried or received in the previous cycle, it is possible that an earlier event that was processed during the same cycle has added a new entry to the front of the MSHR, which is most likely an external event.
-In this case, the current event together with the potential eviction will be ordered after the event with higher priority, and that is why this check is performed.
+In this case, the current event will be ordered after the event at the front of the MSHR register, to avoid the race condition where an eviction is performed, completed, but only to find out that the front entry of the MSHR is not the data request that originally initiated the eviction (which may also create problem for the external request as well, since on eviction completion, the handler will just blindly retry the front entry of the MSHR on the new address).

 If the event is confirmed to be the front entry of the MSHR register, then it calls `allocateDirLine()` to acquire a directory entry that can be used to resolve the miss.